vuejs/router/docs/guide/index.md

   history: VueRouter.createWebHashHistory(),
   routes, // short for `routes: routes`
 })

+//The requested module '/node_modules/.vite/vue-router.js?v=289caafc'does not provide an export named' default 'error.
+You cannot use import vuerouter from "Vue router" at this time
+//The correct approach is
+/*
+import {createRouter,createWebHashHistory} from "vue-router" const router = createRouter({
+  //  // 4.
+Provide the history implementation to use.
+We are using the hash history for simplicity here.
+   history: createWebHashHistory(),
+   routes, // short for `routes: routes`
+ })
+*/

 // 5.
 Create and mount the root instance. const app = Vue.createApp({})